-Potential graduating seniors and first-time students shall be required to have completed orientation, AB-705 assessment, and an education plan.
+Potential graduating seniors and first-time students shall be required to have an education plan.

 Continuing students are students who are currently enrolled during the semester when the registration period occurs.
 All continuing students are required to have a completed student education plan on file to receive early registration.